diegorichi/JobCity---bowling/README.md

 - [@Diego Richi](https://www.linkedin.com/in/diegorichi/)

-## 🎉 To continue working
+## ⛏️ TODO <a name = "todo"></a>

-These items are realted to extend the bowling app funcionality
+These items are realted to extend the bowling app funcionality and features.

+- Expose with a REST api.
 - Add a security.
-- Expose with a REST api.
 - Add persistence like a JPA.
 - Implements another game with the same principle and base, for example a chess game.